neosyon/SimpTextAlign/README.md

 This project includes several lexical and semantic  **text similarity methods** and **alignment strategies** for the **simplified text alignment** task.
-It is also able to align at different levels: paragraph and sentence.
+It is also able to align at different levels: paragraph, sentence, and sentence with paragraph pre-alignment.

 **_TO DO_** describe alignment and similarity lexical (language-independent) and semantic (word embedding collection-dependent) strategies joint with alignment level.